NolanoOrg/SpectraSuite/README.md

 - https://github.com/ggerganov/llama.cpp/pull/8151
 - https://github.com/ridgerchu/matmulfreellm

-If you pack TriLMs into lower bitwidths, please take into account the Model Parallel (MP) size used to train - there may be `MP<=6` scales per weight matrix in TriLMs we release.
+If you pack TriLM's linear layers into lower bitwidths, please take into account the Model Parallel (MP) size used to train - there may be `MP<=6` scales per weight matrix in TriLMs we release.
 This can be validated by the following code snippet.
 ```python
 import transformers as tf
 # Please select a TriLM model.